 Amber Creswell Bell is an art curator, an author of books on the arts, a lifestyle writer, a speaker, and an enthusiastic creative hustler.
 With a passion for art, Amber is recognised for championing and educating emerging and unrepresented artists.
 She is currently the Director of Emerging Art for Michael Reid galleries, curating both the emerging art and ceramics programs.
 In 2021 Amber established the National Emerging Art Prize (NEAP) in collaboration with Michael Reid.

-Amber has published five art books with Thames & Hudson to date: Her first book, Clay, released October 2016, showcases over 50 contemporary ceramic artisans from Australia and abroad.
+Amber has published six art books with Thames & Hudson to date: Her first book, Clay, released October 2016, showcases over 50 contemporary ceramic artisans from Australia and abroad.
 Amber’s second book, A Painted Landscape, released in October 2018, profiles the diverse work of 50 of Australia’s landscape painters.
 2021 saw the release of Amber’s monograph on artist Ken Done ‘Art.
 Design.
-Life’, as well as ‘Still Life’ – a compilation of Australian still life painters.
-Her most recent book, ‘Australian Abstract’, was released in March 2023.
-She has 2 more books in production.
+Life’, as well as Still Life – a compilation of Australian still life painters which won Illustrated Non-fiction Book of the Year at the Indy Book Awards.
+Australian Abstract, was released in March 2023, and was awarded Illustrated Book of the Year at the Australia Book Industry Awards.
+Her most recent book, About Face was released in September 2024.